-There are no current gold resource estimates for the Sugarloaf Peak Project that are compliant with NI 43-101 requirements.
-There are non-NI 43-101-compliant, conceptual potential resource opinions on the Sugarloaf Peak Project, as described below.
+There are no current gold resource estimates for the Sugarloaf Peak Project.
+There are conceptual potential resource opinions on the Sugarloaf Peak Project, as described below.

-Geologist Norman Dausinger, who was involved with the Sugarloaf Peak Project from 1981 through 2004 or 2005, gave two non-NI 43-101-compliant, conceptual potential resource opinions of "about 100 million tons containing 1.5 million ounces gold and 25 million ounces silver", and 60 million tons at a grade of 0.02 opt Au and 0.30-0.50 opt Ag.
+Geologist Norman Dausinger, who was involved with the Sugarloaf Peak Project from 1981 through 2004 or 2005, gave two conceptual potential resource opinions of "about 100 million tons containing 1.5 million ounces gold and 25 million ounces silver", and 60 million tons at a grade of 0.02 opt Au and 0.30-0.50 opt Ag.
 The historical conceptual resource opinions were reported by Westworld in 1983 (Dausinger, N.E., 1983, Phase I Drill Program and Evaluation of Gold-Silver Potential, Sugarloaf Peak Project, Quartzsite, Arizona: Report for Westworld) and 1987 (Dausinger, N.E., 1987, Sugarloaf Peak Project, La Paz County, Arizona: Report for Westworld), respectively.
-These potential resource opinions are not compliant with NI 43-101 standards, are conceptual in nature, and have not been verified as a current mineral resource opinions were reported, and no resource categories were used.
+These potential resource have not been verified as a current mineral resources.
+None of the key assumptions, parameters, and methods used to prepare the conceptual potential resource opinions were reported, and no resource categories were used.
 No more recent estimates or data are available as of the effective date of the Sugarloaf Peak Technical Report.
-The author of the Sugarloaf Peak Technical Report has not done sufficient work to classify these conceptual potential resource opinions as current mineral resources, reports them for reference only, and does not infer or assert that they were performed under current NI 43-101 guidelines nor that they are reliable or accurate.
-Arizona

-Metals does not represent that these conceptual potential resource opinions are current mineral resources, and does not rely on them as a current mineral resources.
+A Qualified Person has not done sufficient work to classify these conceptual potential resource opinions as current mineral resources.
+Arizona Metals does not represent that these conceptual potential resource opinions are current mineral resources, and does not rely on them as a current mineral resources.

-The deposit currently has a relatively low grade; the weighted average of all the drill intervals >0.3 g/t Au is 0.56 g/t Au.
+The deposit currently has a relatively low grade; the weighted average of all the drill intervals >0.3 g/t Au is 0.58 g/t Au.
 Although low, this is still in the range of potentially economic mineralization.
-The deposit contains significantly higher-grade portions: 95 drill intervals exceed 1 g/t Au with a peak at 6.6 g/t Au.
+The deposit contains significantly higher-grade portions: 114 drill intervals exceed 1 g/t Au with a peak at 6.6 g/t Au.
 Finding additional higher-grade mineralization will be the key to developing an economically viable resource on the Sugarloaf Peak Project.

-Current data on the Sugarloaf Peak Project may be sufficient to calculate an NI 43-101-compliant resource.
+Current data on the Sugarloaf Peak Project may be sufficient to calculate a current resource.
 An independent resource consultant should be hired to review the data and make recommendations for further work, if necessary, or to proceed with the resource estimate.
-Generating a NI 43-101-compliant resource estimate will require thorough verification of previous drill data; this may include twinning of historical holes, or drilling nearby holes to confirm grade continuity.
-Any further drilling on the Sugarloaf Peak Project should be planned with the chosen resource qualified person to ensure that the appropriate data is generated for an NI 43-101-compliant resource model.
+Generating a current resource estimate will require thorough verification of previous drill data; this may include twinning of historical holes, or drilling nearby holes to confirm grade continuity.
+Any further drilling on the Sugarloaf Peak Project should be planned with the chosen resource qualified person to ensure that the appropriate data is generated for a current resource model.